SQream/sqream_docs/operational_guides/foreign_tables.rst

-.. _external_tables:
+.. _foreign_tables:

 ***********************
-External Tables
+Foreign Tables
 ***********************
-External tables can be used to run queries directly on data without inserting it into SQream DB first.
+Foreign tables can be used to run queries directly on data without inserting it into SQream DB first.

-SQream DB supports read only external tables, so you can query from external tables, but you cannot insert to them, or run deletes or updates on them.
+SQream DB supports read only foreign tables, so you can query from foreign tables, but you cannot insert to them, or run deletes or updates on them.

-Running queries directly on external data is most effectively used for things like one off querying.
+Running queries directly on foreign data is most effectively used for things like one off querying.
 If you will be repeatedly querying data, the performance will usually be better if you insert the data into SQream DB first.

-Although external tables can be used without inserting data into SQream DB, one of their main use cases is to help with the insertion process.
-An insert select statement on an external table can be used to insert data into SQream using the full power of the query engine to perform ETL.
+Although foreign tables can be used without inserting data into SQream DB, one of their main use cases is to help with the insertion process.
+An insert select statement on a foreign table can be used to insert data into SQream using the full power of the query engine to perform ETL.

 .. contents:: In this topic:
    :local:

 What Kind of Data is Supported?
 =====================================
-SQream DB supports external tables over:
+SQream DB supports foreign tables over:

 * text files (e.g. CSV, PSV, TSV)
 * ORC